 There are different ways how people see women.
 Many see women as being subordinated, oppressed and excluded from privileges bestowed upon men.
-John Stuart Mill for example, who wrote about the subordination of women back in the 19th century pointed out that no one has actually seen women in any social state where they are free from any form of subjugation (Okin, 1988:v).
-But off course, Mill wrote at a time when women had no formal rights in local or national government, no right to vote, no access to higher education.
-But women who saw themselves as being oppressed had began to raise awareness of their oppression and subordination, and demanded for elimination of all discrimination based on sex in various areas such as in the sphere of marriage, employment, education, policing of sexual morality and participation in the political process.
-These women are Caroline Norton, Florence Nightingale, Emily Davies and Barbara Bodichon who had actively campaigned for women to get their rightful place in the public arena.
+John Stuart Mill for example pointed out that no one has actually seen women in any social state where they are free from any form of subjugation (Okin, 1988:v).
+But of course, Mill wrote at a time when women had no formal rights in local or national government, right to vote or access to higher education.
+However, women who saw themselves as being oppressed had began to raise awareness of their oppression and subordination, and demanded for elimination of all discrimination based on sex in various areas such as in the sphere of marriage, employment, education, policing of sexual morality and participation in the political process.
+These women include Caroline Norton, Florence Nightingale, Emily Davies and Barbara Bodichon who had actively campaigned for women to get their rightful place in the public arena.

 After much campaigning which gained women the right to vote, Friedan (1997:15-32) pointed out that twentieth century women particularly in the west, in the post war period of material affluence, began to see themselves in a different light.
-They see themselves having to live up to the fairy tale image of a perfect mother, perfect wife in a perfect home all within a materially affluent society.
+They saw themselves having to live up to the fairy tale image of a perfect mother, perfect wife in a perfect home all within a materially affluent society.
 Friedan identified this as the preoccupation with the mystique of feminine fulfillment.
-The media also highlighted this preoccupation and even questioned why women should be unhappy about their state and why they are unable to deal with this problem.
-Media commentators find it unthinkable that women should be unhappy since they already have access to education and to vote, and after having achieved all these women should be contented to just play the role of wife and mother in a home.
-It is preposterous that women having achieved all that emancipation should want a career or want to be a man when they already have gained equality (Friedan, 1997: 24).
-This desperate housewives syndrome and the preoccupation of fulfilling the feminine mystique, Friedan argued has blurred women's vision of their state of oppression and at the same time permeated not only American culture but other cultures as well.
+The media also highlighted this preoccupation and even questioned why women should be unhappy about their state and why they were unable to deal with this problem.
+Media commentators found it unthinkable that women should be unhappy since they already had access to education and to vote, and after having achieved all these women should after all be contented to just play the role of wife and mother in the home.
+It was inconceivable to society then that women having achieved all that emancipation should want a career or want to be a man when they already have gained equality (Friedan, 1997: 24).
+This desperate housewives syndrome and the preoccupation of fulfilling the feminine mystique, Friedan argued, had blurred women's vision of their state of oppression and this problem had permeated not only in American culture but in other cultures else well.